The Twins Birth Story: Ayla and Kiana

 As soon as the doctor broke the water, the contractions jumped up in

+intensity.
 I welcomed the pain, thinking that I had finally hit

 transition.
 Now it felt like something I was familiar with.
 I told